shroudri/briefing-app/README.md

 # Briefing-app

 ## TODOs:
-- NOTAMs: Change source to dins (defense internet notam system).
-- NOTAMs: Order by warnings (first) then RPAs last.
-Can be done through the notam identification code letter.
 - When, on settings screen page:
     - Change settings button behaviour to return to home page
     - Change settings icon to show a home page